ionos-cloud/terraform-provider-ionoscloud/docs/resources/s3_bucket.md

 The following arguments are supported:

 - `name` - (Required)[string] The bucket name. [ 3 ..
 63 ] characters
 - `region` - (Optional)[string] Specifies the Region where the bucket will be created.
 Please refer to the list of available regions.
+Defaults to "eu-central-3".

 ⚠️ **Note:** The name must be unique across all IONOS accounts in all S3 regions.
 The name should adhere to the following [restrictions](https://docs.ionos.com/cloud/storage-and-backup/s3-object-storage/concepts/buckets#naming-conventions).